Civic Centre, Dagenham: History

 Because of the lack of available land in London, the Housing Act 1919 permitted the London County Council (LCC) to build housing and act as landlord outside of its territory.
 G. Topham Forrest was appointed as the chief architect on behalf of the LCC and between 1921 and 1935 the cottage estate, comprising around 26,000 homes, was developed.
 The area was to be called Becontree.

-In August 1928, using a private Act of Parliament, the National Government of the United Kingdom purchased 135 acres, with the intention of using the area as public space.
+In August 1928, following implementation of the Dagenham Urban District Council Act 1928 (18 & 19 Geo.
+5. c. cxvii), the council purchased 135 acres, with the intention of using the area as public space.
 Planners decided to designate the entrance to the area, since named Central Park, as the site of a new municipal building which was intended to be the work premises for members of the local authority.

 Construction of the Civic Centre, which was undertaken by Allen Fairhead and Sons Limited, began in 1936 and was completed in October the following year.
 It was designed by Ernest Berry Webber, a designer of English municipal buildings, who the same year, designed Hammersmith Town Hall.
 He originally intended the building to be part of a complex which was to also include a fire station, library, shops, assembly hall and theatre, but the plan never came to fruition.
 The land on which the building was constructed featured lily ponds which became known as "blue lagoons" by the locals.
 The ponds were illuminated and filled with goldfish.
 The fish gradually died out, and in 1953 the ponds were filled in.

 The Civic Centre's foundation stone was laid by Harry Snell, 1st Baron Snell on 11 July 1936.
 The building was officially opened on 16 October the following year by Sir Kingsley Wood who was the Secretary of State for Health.

 Design

 The Civic Centre is designed in the modern style.
 The interior features a stair hall which is made using champagne-coloured Botticino marble and the ceilings are decorated with art deco paintings.
 The internal doors are mostly mahogany with bronze fixtures.
 The Council Chamber is semi-circular in layout and is flanked by walnut-panels.
 The Mayor’s Parlour is panelled in Canadian betula veneer and sycamore.
 The building has a number of pieces of specially designed walnut furniture.
+Cherry, O'Brien and Pevsner, in their London: East volume of the Buildings of England series, describe the building as "Dagenham's best building by far and a good inter-war example of the traditional language of civic architecture absorbing a more go ahead modern style".